Gwill10/ECE484_Midterm_Project/README.md

 # ECE484_Midterm_Project
 In this repository, there are two different C files named blink_dashes and display_name.
-These files can be uploaded to an Arduino Uno using an AVR compiler to control an LCD that has an I2C chip connected.
+These files can be uploaded to an Arduino Uno using an AVR compiler to control a 16x2 LCD that has an I2C chip connected.
 I have listed the commands below to upload the C files to an Arduino board, but the COM port might need to be changed depending on the Arduino.
+To change what is displayed on the LCD in the blink-dashes program, you need to edit what is inside the parathesis on the fourth line down of the main function.
+To change what is displayed on the LCD in the display_name program, you need to edit inside the parathesis on the fifth line down of the main function.

 # Commands to upload to board: